Photo by Pondhawk.

 Quite a few of the Fake Buddha Quotes documented on this site are from this book, so you’ll find something like the following cropping up a few times.
 Sorry for the repetition!

-For this small handbook, a well-known American Buddhist and psychologist has distilled and adapted an ancient teaching for the needs of contemporary life.
+For this small handbook, a well-known American Buddhist and psychologist has DISTILLED and ADAPTED an ancient teaching for the needs of contemporary life.
 (Emphasis added.)

 “Distilled and adapted” in this context means that Jack has taken some Buddhist concepts, which are often found in a rather convoluted and repetitive form in the Buddhist scriptures, due to the oral nature of their original transmission, and turned them into pithy and evocative sayings.
 But they’re not Buddha quotes.